 The Association for Intelligent Information Management (AIIM) indicates information is structured so it is managed throughout its lifecycle regardless of source or format.
 Formats include data, paper or electronic documents, audio, social business, video, etc. Delivery channels include mobile devices and web interfaces.

-Information management focuses on capturing, managing, preserving, storing, and delivering the right information to the right people at the right time.
-Information management resides in business applications or systems such as:
+Information management (IM) focuses on capturing, managing, preserving, storing, and delivering the right information to the right people at the right time.
+It resides in business applications or systems such as:

 - Knowledge management

 - Enterprise content management